aliBenhenia/Tripnest/README.md

 4. Push to branch (`git push origin feature/xyz`)
 5. Open a Pull Request

-Please follow the existing code style and ensure all tests pass.
+Follow the existing code style and ensure all changes are tested.

 ---

 ## 📄 License

-MIT © Your Name
+MIT © ali benhenia